SoftUni-Internal/interactive-content/EN/10-Methods/01-What-Is-a-Method.md

 - **Reusability**: we can write a method once, and use it **multiple times**.

 We do not have to rewrite the entire code each time.
 Think of it as, `write once, reuse multiple times`.

-- **To parameterize code**: in addition to making reusable code that is the same in all cases, you will often want to use `parameters` that change the way the method works.
+- **To parameterize code**: in addition to making reusable code which is the same in all cases.
+You will often want to use `parameters` that change the way the method works.

 - **Create conceptual units**: create methods to do something that is one action in your **mental view of the problem**.